 BEFORE.
 The original interior after 5 decades of sun and abuse.

 The seat cushions were made of coir (coconut fiber) or some other smelly fibrous plant (or animal?) derivative.
 The car had, and still has, enough cardboard, coconut fiber, wood, wool, and other animal fur to fill four Afghanistani market stalls.
-What you get with a classic car is that whole 60s experience: riding in a quirkily styled car, which comes from the sheet metal, and hopefully that fabulous old-
+What you get with a classic car is that whole 60s experience: the ride in a visually interesting car, thanks to the sheet metal, and hopefully that fabulous old-

 BEFORE.
 (Left) A front seat with original cushions and cover.
-(Right) Original rear seat with coir cushion and plywood frame.
+(Right) Original rear seat with coir cushion on plywood structure.

 I constructed the seat covers to duplicate the originals, which looked like the hippies had partied on them the entire time at Woodstock and which were hidden beneath brown (black?) aftermarket vinyl reproductions that were equally torn and duct-

-I swapped in five new springs—scavenged from an old mattress; who can tell?—for broken ones, which were all on the driver's seat, the one getting the most abuse.
+I swapped in five new springs—scavenged from an old mattress; who can tell?—for broken ones on the driver's seat, the one getting the most abuse.
 One can actually sit in it straight now rather than contorting into one of those bent-

 AFTER.
 The restored interior.
 The rear "emergency seat"—not big enough for a kindergartner in a fetal position—is intended to be folded down most of the time.